jr-leary7/scLANE/README.md

 ```
 ![GLM Framework Model Output](./vignettes/scLANE_plotModels_Output_GLM_CXCL8.png)

-We can also plot the results for GEE-based `marge` models and compare them to an intercept-only NB GEE and an NB GEE with pseudotime as a covariate.
-Note that the GEE-specific arguments are the same as are used in `testDynamic()`, so hopefully it isn't too confusing to use.
+We can also plot the results for GEE-based models and compare them to an intercept-only NB GEE and an NB GEE with pseudotime as a covariate.
+Note that the GEE-specific arguments are consistent with those in `testDynamic()`, so hopefully it isn't too confusing to use.

 ```
 plotModels(test.dyn.res = gene_stats,